-Don't forget that you can collect batteries from the department Monday - Friday between 9.00 am and 4.30 pm or we can post them to you.
+Don't forget that you can collect batteries from the ground-floor reception desk Monday….
 Hearing aid repairs - such things as mould adjustments, minor damage or replacement tubing - are now by appointment only.
 However the charity Action On Hearing Loss do hold drop-in sessions for batteries and tubing at various centres throughout the Rotherham area.
 Pick up a leaflet with details of all the venues and times or go to the 'Leaflets' page and download it.

 Although most people are satisfied with the quality of NHS hearing aids - which is very good - some people would prefer to have, and are willing to pay for, a better quality or more discreet hearing aid.
 Our service provides patients with a wider choice of hearing aids and the income generated is reinvested in the NHS.

 If you are thinking about buying a hearing aid, please think about us first.
 Buying a private hearing aid through an NHS Audiology Department provides patients with an honest, ethical, rigorous, trustworthy and reliable service that will be available for the long term to provide help and support.
 Other benefits are the professionalism and dedication of the staff and access to the expertise of experienced ear care nurses.
 If you would like to know more, please speak to any of the staff, who will put you in touch with an audiologist.

 A few of the comments about our service received recently: